CodeFellows-esavage/reading-notes/coders_computer.md

     - dot (.): references current directory
     - dotdot (..): reference to parent directory

+### Files
-- everything is a file
+- Everything is a file to Linux
 - Linux doesn't care about the file extensions (.jpg, .txt, etc.) but instead looks within the file to determine the file type
 - Linux is case sensitive, so it is possible to have more than one file with the same name but different casing on the letters.
+    - when naming files it is strongly recommended to use lowercase only to prevent mix-ups
 - Linux allows for spaces in file names, but requires pathing to these files using quotations or escape characters.
     - backslash (\) is an escape character which cancels out the meaning of the next character